esito/dbmasker/README.md

 From the hotelsample folder, look at the `hotelsample.ano` file.
 It contains a description written in the **ANO** DSL language which consists of

 - description of database structure
-- a lot of tasks and rules describing how to anonymization, mask, create and remove data
+- a lot of tasks and rules describing how to anonymize, mask, create and remove data

-The syntax is described in [http://dbmasker.esito.no/help/index.jsp](http://dbmasker.esito.no/help/index.jsp).
+The syntax is described in [http://dbmasker.esito.no/help/topic/no.esito.g9.doc.dbservices/DBmasker.html](http://dbmasker.esito.no/help/topic/no.esito.g9.doc.dbservices/DBmasker.html).

 The simplified domain model for this sample project: